UltimateDoge5/Comparator/README.md

 ### Problem with AMD

 Getting the data for AMD cpus was a bit more tricky.
-AMD does not have an internal search API, but I discovered an endpoint that returns a list with links to all AMD products.
-The first problem was, not all links contain the name of the cpu.
-The second problem was, that the sites to which the links point to, are **very** inconsistent, as they are more of a marketing page.
-Luckily there is a link to the specification page, which is still not very consistent, but it's **much** better.
+AMD does not have an internal search API, but I discovered a [page](https://www.amd.com/en/products/specifications/processors) which has all of their cpus embedded in the html file itself.
+I wrote a simple script that extracted the names and their ids that can be used to get directly to their specs page.
+This is better than the earlier solution because we can save ~4 seconds of response time.

-The third and the biggest problem was, that AMD doesn't like being fetched by a server.
+The biggest problem is that AMD doesn't like being fetched by a server.
 In the end I ended up spinning my own instance of [Browserless](https://browserless.io) and using it to fetch the data.
 This is not ideal and adds lots of delay ( approximately 6-7 seconds), but that's better than nothing.